BrookeBergin/BrookeBergin/README.md

 </div>

 # About Me
 I'm a junior at Georgetown University majoring in Computer Science and minoring in linguistics.
-My current focus is natural language processing-- I'd love to use my nlp skills to solve real world problems, such as software accessibility and AI development.
+I focus on natural language processing and full-stack development-- I love to build software that solves real-world problems, like improving accessibility, analyzing data, and deploying user-facing applications.

-I'm a full-stack developer, and I love engineering all aspects of a process!
-In my internship and academic experiences, I've gotten to work with some pretty awesome tools, from Microsfot Azure Logic Apps to Flask for Python.
+I'm a full-stack developer; I love engineering all aspects of a project!
+In my internship and academic projects, I've gotten to work with some pretty awesome tools, from Microsfot Azure Logic Apps to Flask, Java web servers, and front-end development.

 # Tech Stack